IBM-Blockchain-Archive/fabric-images/README.md

 pip install docker-compose
 ```

-If you are running your Docker containers within a vagrant environment and need to upgrade your Docker Compose version:
+You do not need a vagrant environment in order to run your Docker images.
+The images will function on Windows, Linux, and Mac, assuming that the prerequisite Docker versions have been properly installed.
+However, if you choose to run your Docker containers within vagrant and need to upgrade your Docker Compose version:

 1. Login to root in vagrant
 2. Ensure you have the [cURL](https://curl.haxx.se/download.html) tool installed.
 Then: